pcarrier/srv.us/README.md

 When there are multiple tunnels for a URL, client connections are spread between them randomly.

 `ssh` will terminate when the connection is lost or the service restarted.
 To reconnect automatically in your shell, use `until ssh srv.us -R 1:localhost:3000; do echo Restarting…; done`.
-To use as a service on Linux that restarts automatically, see [systemd-example](systemd-example/).
+To use as a service on Linux that reconnects automatically, see [systemd-example](systemd-example/).

 ### Privacy